YamiNar20/tic-tac-toe/README.md

 RULES:
 * The goal of the game is to receive 3 in a row horizontally, vertically, or diagonally by placing your game piece.
 Once a player has achieved this; there will be a winner.
+To be the winner of the game you must win 3 out 5 times.
 Once the game is over a player would reset the game by pressing the Play Again!! button and it will start a new game.

 #Data
 const- Wining Combinations-Array